dialex/start-testing/docs/types/test-types.md

 > - RPC using something like [gRPC](https://grpc.io/)
 > - building an event-driven architecture using queues
 >
 > For each interface there are two parties involved: the provider and the consumer.
-The **provider** serves data to consumers.
-The **consumer** processes data obtained from a provider.
-In a REST world a provider builds a REST API with all required endpoints; a consumer makes calls to this REST API to fetch data or trigger changes in the other service.
-In an asynchronous, event-driven world, a provider (often rather called **publisher**) publishes data to a queue; a consumer (often called **subscriber**) subscribes to these queues and reads and processes data.
 >
 > As you often spread the consuming and providing services across different teams you find yourself in the situation where you have to clearly specify the interface between these services (the so called **contract**).
 >